 It’s not the best beach for swimming, but it’s the perfect spot to sit with a good book.
 Or you can go the local route and bring your friends, speakers, and a cooler from OXXO full of Tecate and let the good times roll.

 There are people renting chairs and umbrellas if you don’t have your own.
-You can also choose from one of the beachside establishments and just order something to use the facilities.
-My personal favorites are El Solar and Mangos.
+You can also choose from one of the beachside establishments and order something to use the facilities.
+My favorites are El Solar and Mangos – two of the best beach clubs in town!

 The church and square of 5D.
 Photo by Sasha Savinov

-If you’re looking to improve your Spanish, this is a great place to do it.
-The great Spanish School Vallarta moved here a few years ago from Versalles and I can personally recommend them.
+If you want to improve your Spanish, this is a great place to do it.
+The great Spanish School Vallarta moved here a few years ago from Versalles, and I can personally recommend them.

 Besides that, 5D is primarily a place to eat, drink, and be merry.
 And there are plenty of options for that!